Creating Digital Rule of Law

 - By 2017, the Economist published a report titled “The world’s most valuable resource is no longer oil, but data,” formally announcing the rise and near-total dominance of the modern Data Monopoly.
 [9 The Economist]

 Perhaps the proposed solutions were immature, or perhaps commercial interests prevailed over human interests?
-Regardless of the reason, commercial exercised control of key Internet Standards Groups to ensure profits were prioritized over transparency and accountability.
-By 2011, it was too late for standardization efforts to curb the emergent data abuses that would culminate by 2021 as a widely recognized existential threat to democracy and the very ideas of self-governance and free will.
+Regardless of the reason, commercial interests exercised control of key Internet Standards Groups to ensure profits were prioritized over transparency and accountability.
+By 2012, it was too late for standardization efforts to curb the emergent data abuses that would culminate by 2021 as a widely recognized existential threat to democracy and the very ideas of self-governance and free will.
+(Note this was written a year before Jan 6th)

 The Consequences are Everywhere